Antonyeaster/blackjack/README.md

 #### Deck:

-I used a class Deck to store the 52 card values.Which then uses import random to shuffle the cards and retrieve thecards from the deck.
+I used a class Deck to store the 52 card values.
+Which then uses import random to shuffle the cards and retrieve thecards from the deck.

 #### Card Type: